nader2560/react-redux-firebase/docs/recipes/README.md

 # Recipes

-This section includes some recipes for using `react-redux-firebase` within real applications.
+This section includes some recipes for using `react-redux-firebase-immutable` within real applications.

 ## [Profile](/docs/recipes/profile.md)
 Recipes for using/modifying built in profile handling.